-The amount of money loaned or borrowed e.g N250,000 loan is the principle without additional charges.
+The amount of money loaned or borrowed e.g N250,000 loan is the principal without additional charges.

 This is a person or organization whose business it is to lend money with aim of making a profit on interest.

-Loanee is the borrower, that the person who approaches a money lender or bank for financial assistance and ready to abide by the terms and conditions of the lender including an agreement to pay both principal and interest.
+A loanee is a borrower, the person who approaches a money lender or bank for financial assistance and is ready to abide by the terms and conditions of the lender including an agreement to pay both principal and interest.